Game Design Class Descriptions

 Part One - Foundations: This course is designed to provide an introduction to game and simulation concepts and careers, the impact game and simulation has on society and industry, and basic game/simulation design concepts such as rule design, play mechanics, and media integration.
 This course compares and contrasts games and simulations, key development methodologies and tools, careers, and industry-related information.
 This course also covers strategies, processes, and methods for conceptualizing a game or simulation application; storyboarding techniques; and development tools.

 Part Two - Design: This course covers fundamental principles of designing a game or a simulation application, in particular Human Computer Interface (HCI) principles, rules and strategies of play, conditional branching, design and development constraints, use of sound and animation, design tools, and implementation issues.
 The content includes market research, product design documentation, storyboarding, proposal development, and presentation of a project report.
-Emphasis is placed on the techniques needed to develop well-documented, structured game or simulation programs.
+Emphasis is placed on the techniques needed to develop well-documented, structured games or simulation programs.
 Extensive use is made of evaluating and analyzing existing games or simulations.

 Game & Simulation Programming